DZAZ • Cybersecurity

 Which Compute Module to Buy

-After ordering your uConsole, you'll need a computer module to run it.
+After ordering your uConsole kit, you’ll need a compute module to actually run it.

-⚠️ I don’t recommend the CM5 because it runs hotter and has significantly worse battery life (sometimes under 1.5 hours).
-There’s no good fan or cooling solution yet.
+⚠️ I don’t currently recommend the CM5 for most people.
+It runs hotter and has significantly worse battery life in the uConsole — in some cases under 1.5 hours.
+There also isn’t a great fan or cooling solution yet.

 Why the LITE Version Only